Notice

 • Who leads the seminar discussions?

-Seminars are student-led with guidance from a Learning Guide and, at times, guest experts who bring additional perspectives.
+Seminars are student-led with guidance from a Learning Guide and occasionally include guest experts who provide additional perspectives.

 • What kinds of topics do students explore in seminars?